nervosnetwork/rfcs/rfcs/0003-ckb-vm/0003-ckb-vm.md

 CKB leverages 64-bit RISC-V virtual machine to run contracts.
 We provide the core instructions in 64-bit address space, with additional integer multiplication/division extension instructions.
 CKB also supports RISC-V Compressed Instructions to reduce contract size.
 For maximum tooling and debugging support, CKB leverages Linux ELF format directly as contract format.

-Each contract has a maximum size of 10MB in uncompressed size, and 1MB in gzip size.
-CKB virtual machine has a maximum of 16 MB runtime memory for running contracts.
+CKB virtual machine has a maximum of 4 MB runtime memory for running contracts.
 VM's runtime memory provides space for executable code pages mapped from contracts, stack space, head space and mmapped pages of external cell.

 Running a contract is almost the same as running an executable in single core Linux environment: